 To be honest, we didn’t really have the room for a tumble dryer and I would worry that it would cost the earth to run and shrink all our clothes.
 So the Dry-Soon Heated Airer seemed like the ideal solution.

-We literally used the Heated Airer daily when it arrived and only stopped using it over summer but still turned to it for help on days with bad weather and have been using it again daily since the days have got colder.
-It fits a big load of washing on it depending on what we wash!
-If we do a big load of little baby things they take up so much room and it’s chock full of clothes but if we wash a big adult wash then there is often space left over!
+We literally used the Heated Clothes Dryer daily when it arrived and only stopped using it over summer but still turned to it for help on days with bad weather and have been using it again daily since the days have got colder.
+It fits a big load of washing on it depending on what we wash and if we do a big load of little baby things they take up so much room and it’s chock full of clothes but if we wash a big adult wash then there is often space left over after loading!
 The product information states that it can hold 15kg of wet washing and there’s 21m of drying space – I’m taking their word for it as I never weigh my wet washing and don’t fancy getting my tape measure out to test the drying space but take my word for it, there’s more than enough space for a load of washing!

 The Dry-Soon Heated Airer costs 5p per hour to run – I have no idea how this compares to a tumble dryer as I’ve never had one – and smaller sizes are available if space is an issue or you don’t need as much drying space.

 What are our overall thoughts of the Dry-Soon 3 Tier Heated Airer?

 This Heated Airer has to be one of the best things I’ve ever bought and to think that last winter I didn’t even know Heated Airers existed!
 Amazing!
 If you don’t have the space for a tumble dryer, or can’t afford to run one then a Heated Airer could be a good alternative.
 Also, you don’t have to plug it in so in nicer weather it can be used like a traditional airer with no running costs!
 You can find more options here –there is also a 4 tier tower airer and I’m sure I’ve seen a wall mounted heated clothes airer too.